cyfinoid/keychecker/Readme.md

 ## 🔐 Security Notes

-- **Read-only operations**: No repository access or write operations performed
+- **Read-only operations**: No repositorywrite operations performed
 - **Local processing**: Private keys are processed in-memory, never uploaded
 - **Authorized use only**: Only use against keys you own or are authorized to test
 - **SSH handshake logging**: Some providers may log SSH connections - use responsibly
-- **Rate limiting**: Respect server rate limits during discovery operations

 ---